Liew Yuen Sien: Career

-Under Liew’s leadership, Nanyang Girls' flourished and its student population grew.
-In February 1931, the school moved to a new campus on King’s Road in Bukit Timah to cope with the increased student population.
+Under Liew's leadership, Nanyang Girls' flourished and its student population grew.
+In February 1931, the school moved to a new campus on King's Road in Bukit Timah to cope with the increased student population.
 The school also started offering secondary education in the same year and was officially renamed Nanyang Girls’ High School.
 By August 1931, there were around 400 students enrolled in the school.

-In 1939, Kindergarten classes were introduced, a pre-tertiary section was established, and the school’s primary and secondary sections were separated.
+In 1939, Kindergarten classes were introduced, a pre-tertiary section was established, and the school's primary and secondary sections were separated.
 Liew also gave the school its motto, “Diligence, Prudence, Respectability, Simplicity” (勤慎端朴).

 In 1941, Nanyang closed down due to the outbreak of the Pacific War.
 The school building was taken over by the British military, and was subsequently used by the Japanese as a military hospital.
 When the war ended in 1945, Liew returned from Cameron Highlands where she sought refuge, and worked tirelessly with the alumni to resume school operations.
 In 1947, Liew requested a $200,000 compensation from the government for damages incurred during the war, and it was only in 1952 that the government responded by giving the school $68,000.
 Nonetheless, Nanyang was the only Chinese school in Singapore that received compensation from the government.

 By 1946, Nanyang Girls’ was one of the largest Chinese schools in Singapore, with an estimated enrolment of 1,400 students.
 Liew would often proudly proclaim, “We are the top girls’ school in Singapore and British Malaya.”

+Liew retired on 31 December 1966, after forty years of serving as Principal of Nanyang Girls’ High School.